fanfanliye/TicTacToeInC/README.md

 # TicTacToeInC
- A simple Tic-Tac-Toe game implemented in pure C.
+A simple console based Tic-Tac-Toe game implemented in pure C.

 A small project for C program beginner.